henrietta-k/adapt-learning-wiki/Styling-your-course.md

 ### Theme templates

-Adapt templates stored in the Adapt Framework or associated plugins can be overridden in a theme by creating a file with the same name.
+Adapt templates are stored in the Adapt Framework at ``core/templates/`` or in associated plugins at ``adapt-pluginName/templates/``.
+Templates can be overridden in a theme by creating a file with the same name ``adapt-themeName/templates/templateName.hbs``.

-Inside the *templates* folder you will find editable Handlebars templates for various views such as the page and block.
+Inside the *templates* folders you will find editable [Handlebars](http://handlebarsjs.com/) templates for various views such as the page and block.

 It's important to understand how Adapt renders these templates before changing them significantly.
 For example, in *block.hbs*, you will find this `div` element:
 ```